Overview of Virginia Taxes

 |Year||Median Household Income|

-However if you have relocated from a state that does not levy its own income tax, you might find the experience of paying state income taxes to be unfamiliar.
-Virginia taxpayers fall into one of four income brackets depending on income level.
+Like most states, Virginia also collects a state income tax.
+Taxpayers fall into one of four income brackets depending on income level.
 The top tax rate (5.75%) applies to taxable income over $17,000, so most taxpayers will be paying that rate on at least some of their income.
 The income tax brackets apply to all Virginians regardless of marital status.

-If you haven’t yet relocated but are looking to do so, check out our Virginia mortgage guide for important information on rates and details about getting a mortgage in the Old Dominion.
+If you are looking to buy a home in Virginia or if you want to refinance a mortgage on a home you already own, make sure to check out our Virginia mortgage guide for important information on rates and details about getting a mortgage in the Old Dominion.

 Income Tax Brackets